-The process will be the punishment, which brings us to the real problem with Proposed Rule 8.4(7).
-Rather than risk a prolonged investigation with an uncertain outcome, and then lengthy litigation, a rational, risk-adverse lawyer will self-censor.
+Letter to the Rules Committee of the Superior Court May 6, 2021 Page 24 of 42 litigation, a rational, risk-averse lawyer will self-censor.
 Because a lawyer's loss of her license to practice law is a staggering penalty, the calculus is entirely predictable: Better to censor one's own speech than to risk a grievance complaint under Proposed Rule 8.4(7).
-The losers are not just the lawyers, but our free civil society that depends on lawyers to protect-and contribute to-the free exchange of ideas, which is its lifeblood.
+The losers are not just the legal profession, but our free civil society, which depends on lawyers to protect-and contribute to-the free exchange of ideas that is its lifeblood.